kavehtehrani/gnome-speech2text/README.md

 ![D-Bus](https://img.shields.io/badge/D--Bus-000000?style=flat&logo=dbus&logoColor=white)
 ![Whisper](https://img.shields.io/badge/Whisper-412991?style=flat&logo=openai&logoColor=white)

 A GNOME Shell extension that adds speech-to-text functionality using [OpenAI's Whisper](https://github.com/openai/whisper) model.
-Speak into your microphone and have your words transcribed with the option to automatically typed at your cursor (on X11 only).
+Speak into your microphone and have your words transcribed with the option to automatically insert at your cursor (on X11 only).

 ![recording-modal](./images/recording-modal.png)